-Another point: Yogananda claimed he had been Arjuna, who was at least partially enlightened in a chapter of the Bhagavad Gita, and afterwards, in later lives, became a lawyer - according to himself and not really confirmed well by anyone else:
+Another point: Yogananda claimed he had been Arjuna, who was somehow enlightened in a most likely later-added chapter of the Bhagavad Gita.
+And he says he became a lawyer too:

 I die and dream . . . then I die again and am born as a successful lawyer.
 Again I die and am reborn as Yogananda. . . .
 I used to find such pleasure in discovering my past incarnations.
 [Dr 169]

 There are alternative ways of taking credit without good evidence.
 Now, there are other claims by Yogananda about past lives too.
-He had been William the Conqueror, he said - if so. a brutal, greedy tyrant, murderer and mass-molester of the English.
+He had been William the Conqueror, he said - if so, a brutal, greedy tyrant of Scandinavian origin, a murderer and mass-molester of the English.
 And then he told he had been William Shakespeare.
 He may thus be ranked among the eighty who did not write Shakespeare's plays, not all of them . . .
 In his biography he also says he had been a vicious, murderous desert marauder too, one that made him shiver while speaking about it.
 (Dasgupta 2006:112).

 Alarming points: In none of his later-claimed incarnations the "reborn Arjuna" (Yogananda) appears to have taught kriya yoga.
 He was not what is called "good company" in some of them either.
 It means you could risk a whole lot in many coming lives if you link up to him if or when he appears as another ruthless, vicious greedy tyrant, for example.

 In Journey to Self-Realization (2000), there is a Yogananda talk, "Preparing for Your Next Incarnation" (p.
 254 ff).
 Consider this, then: If the karma of a mutilating tyrant and murderous marauder combine so that Yogananda is reborn as a vicious, murderous dog some time, there may be no benefit and much trouble from a former, ill-sworn oath (the SRF kriya pledge), in part the name of Jesus who said "don't swear at all".

 To fall for rhetoric through gullibility and inexperience together - thinking too well about unsound, unfair or Gamy ones - may lead to stiff, harsh and stultifying bargains, a cult, and being subjected to heavens know what.